dtudk/pythonsupport-page/docs/menu/windows/fully-manual.rst

 This is done by going to `Visual Studio Code <https://code.visualstudio.com>`_.
 Click the download button and follow the instructions.

-Open VSC and select the Extensions tab on the left, or press command + shift + X. Here search for Python, and download the extension. **Make sure that it's from Microsoft**.
+Open VSC and select the Extensions tab on the left, or press control + shift + X. Here search for Python, and download the extension. **Make sure that it's from Microsoft**.
 Hereafter search for Jupyter, and download that extension as well.
 This also needs to be from Microsoft.